WoW Classic Tank Tier List - who's the biggest threat to mobs?

 - relatively squishy, can't gear plate Armor

 Of course, there will be many players to state that in theory, you can tank with Shaman.
 Well, in theory, you can win Le Mans on a tractor.
 If there were no competition.
 The same thing with tanking Shaman - if there were no Warrior, Druid and Paladin, he would have been the best choice.
-Some people may hope, that it will change, but we doubt that Blizzard will give a green light for such implementations
+Some people may hope, that it will change, but we doubt that Blizzard will give a green light for such implementations.

 Other classes and specializations

 Some say that Hunters and Warlocks can effectively tank in World of Warcraft due to their pets, but we haven't found any quality guides confirming this theory.
 It could have been a single forum thread posted.
-Sure, Hunters and Warlocks pets can tank during their leveling stage, but can the animal or Voidwalker hold a pack of mobs on him?
+Sure, Warlocks and Hunters pets can tank during their leveling stage, but can the animal or Voidwalker hold a pack of mobs on him?
 Or boss?
 Can it generate enough Threat for you to shoot a Shadow Bolt?
 If you don't have a Mage in the vicinity, who will AoE clear mobs, you're in trouble.

 Moving on, you really don't want your Mage or Priest having aggro.
 There are some rules and laws in Classic WoW you simply don't go against.
 It would be a waste of resources and DPS to let these classes tank.
 If there was a tanking tier list in Classic WoW from A to E, where Tier A is the best, and Tier E is the worst, Mage, Priest and Rogues would be Tier X, Tier Y and Tier Z with Warlock and Hunter being slightly higher.
 Let's be honest, cloth armor with its threads and furbelows doesn't cope with guaranteeing survival.
 They'd die instantly.

 More seriously, these three classes are not made for taking damage and generating Threat in fights.
 Mages are pure DPS and crowd control machines.
 Their job is to clear packs of trash mobs in dungeons and output the highest possible single target DPS in a boss encounter.
 The Rogue class have 0.8x Threat modifier.
-Holy Priest are the best healers in-game, and this is what they should do.
+Holy Priest is the best healers in-game, and this is what they should do.
 Or you can go Shadow Priest if healing is not your thing.

 Which race is the best for tank in WoW Classic?